sburn/pricemon/README.md

 pricemon demo
 =============

-This solution uses the latest `Zookeeper` and `Kafka` docker images from Confluent, official `Clickhouse` and two custom services written on `Python3`: `price-generator` and `price-monitor`.
-The first one generates 1 row of test data every milisecond and writes it to Kafka.
-The second consumes hot test data from Kafka and sends notification with minimal latency to Telegram channel as monitored trigger arrives.
-Clickhouse server includes a Kafka integration which writes test data from a queue to a table for a future use in a cold state.
+This demo solution uses the latest `Kafka` and `Zookeeper` docker images from Confluent, official `Clickhouse` and two custom services written on `Python3`: `price-generator` and `price-monitor`.
+The first one generates an array of 52 items of random trade data every millisecond and writes it to Kafka.
+The second consumes hot data from Kafka and sends with minimal latency a notification to Telegram channel when trade condition occurs.

 Actual versions of `docker`, `docker-compose` and `git` are reqiured to run this demo.